bgsulz/bgsulz.github.io/docs/_posts/projects/2018-07-01-exclamation-mark.markdown

 @column
 <p class="pbox">I wrote, arranged, recorded, mixed, and mastered all music in this collection using Logic Pro as my DAW.
 The tracks range in style from arpeggiating, video-gamey themes to snappy, saxophone-driven instrumental pop.
 Though thoroughly simple and accessible, the music is difficult to categorize.
 <br/>
-The fifth installment...didn't turn out so well.
-Hence the gap between IV and VI.</p>
+The fifth installment didn't come together, hence the gap between IV and VI.</p>